top of page

 Foreword

-Personal identity 101 was designed as an independent series of articles around the topic of identity and self.
+Personal identity Series was designed as an independent series of articles around the topic of identity and self.
 It joins various philosophical, psychological, and sociological theories to explain the importance of personal identity and its inspiration on different existential questions.
 Articles will be saturated with diverse ideas, concepts, and anticipated or scientifically proven theories that encourage readers to dive deeper into the topic and identify their position in this dilemma.

 Future of Personal Identity: Flying Cars and Smiling Android

 In February 2016, Hanson Robotics activated a dream of the future called Sophia, the most advanced human-like robot in terms of engineering, science, and design.
-Being the first global robot citizen, Sophia became robot Innovation Ambassador for the United Nations Development Program.
-It has traveled around the globe, attended various conferences and TV shows, gaining extreme popularity in a short period (Hanson Robotics, 2020).
+Being the first global robot citizen, Sophia became the robot Innovation Ambassador for the United Nations Development Program.
+It has traveled around the globe, and attended various conferences and TV shows, gaining extreme popularity in a short period (Hanson Robotics, 2020).

 Sophia might have been created a few years ago, but the idea of robots living among humans has been around for decades.
 Various movies and books are displaying the envisioned future with flying cars and Artificial Intelligence (AI) machines with feelings and personalities.
 But is it possible that one day scientists will create an android with a personality?
 How will that look?
 And will it ever be possible to transfer identity to flesh and blood to metal corpus and wires?
 To create an AI with personality means that the robot should have a sense of self, and it is no surprise that a human-like AI that would integrate into society is the ultimate goal for scientists.
-Although the progress in the field is very slow, it is developing, promising marvelous advancements and inventions.
+Although progress in the field is very slow, it is developing, promising marvelous advancements and inventions.

 Sophia- AI by Hanson Robotics, first global global citizen Robot